NOAA-ORR-ERD/WebGnomeClient/doc/location_files/prince_william_sound_examples.rst

 2. To see the mass balance for individual spills you will need to run the spills individually.
-You can set them both up and then make them active/inactive by using the Advanced Settings options.
-First, select the Edit Spill (pencil) icon for one of the spills listed at the bottom of the Spill Panel.
-The Advanced Settings are found at the bottom of the dialog box.
-Find the parameter "on" which an be toggled true or false to make the spill active or inactive.
+You can set them both up and then make them active/inactive by using the checkbox next to the spill name at the bottom of the Spill panel.

 +----------------------------+----------------+----------------+